Cisco Secure Client

 Tailscale overview

 Tailscale has clients for all major operating systems and devices.
-Rather than support authentication directly, Tailscale leaves authentication to the authentication experts with support for a number of authentication providers and protocols.
+Tailscale leaves authentication to the authentication experts with support for a number of authentication providers and protocols.
 Additionally, Tailscale supports a number of features that simplify VPN network configuration and lower administrative overhead.

 Use cases for Tailscale

-Tailscale and Cisco Secure Client overlap in their base use cases - i.e., providing remote connectivity for employees who are working from home or traveling.
+Tailscale excels at Cisco Secure Client’s base use cases, like providing remote connectivity for employees who are working from home or traveling.
 It also supports connectivity to cloud networks and site-to-site connectivity.

 Tailscale and Cisco Secure Client features compared